AnjanaAbY/Global-Supersore-PowerBI/README.md

 ## Tables

 - **Tables for Detailed Information:**
-  - Supporting tables have been created for each visualization, providing detailed metrics such as total sales, average sales, etc.
+  - Supporting tables have been created for each visualization.

 ## Contributing

 If you would like to contribute to this project, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).